tailordev-commons/website/software-carpentry/the-unix-shell.md

 > done
 ```

+** Exercise ideas:**

-> Exercise: Processing files
+- Processing files
-> 1. Check she select the right files: the onles whose names end in 'A' or 'B', rather than 'Z'
+  1. Check she select the right files: the onles whose names end in 'A' or 'B', rather than 'Z'
-> 2. Check what happen if you prefix each input file's name with "stats" (for the output of `goostats` program)
+  2. Check what happen if you prefix each input file's name with "stats" (for the output of `goostats` program)
-> 3. Apply `bash goostats $input $output` to each file
+  3. Apply `bash goostats $input $output` to each file
-> 4. Apply `bash goostats` after adding an `echo` to check on which file it is running
+  4. Apply `bash goostats` after adding an `echo` to check on which file it is running

-- Up-arrow
-- Ctrl-C
-- Ctrl-A and Ctrl-E
-- Ctrl-R
-- `!!`
-- `!$`

-> Exercises

-# Shell scripts
+### Shell scripts

-Shell scripts: small programs
+Shell scripts are small programs.

 ```
 $ cd ../molecules